Aashishsharma99/ND-Class-Info-and-Teacher-Ratings-website/README.md

 Features to come:
   1) Message board for students to discuss classes
-  2) Ability for students looking to buy/sell textbooks to find other students via our site 2a) We may later expand to include more than just textbooks (futons, couches, fridges, etc)
+  2) Ability for students looking to buy/sell textbooks to find other students via our site (a) We may later expand to include more than just textbooks (futons, couches, fridges, etc)
   3) Voting on reviews
-      3a) We plan to add a weighting system for reviews that favors users that input well liked reviews as voted on by the community
+      (a) We plan to add a weighting system for reviews that favors users that input well liked reviews as voted on by the community